gateio/gateapi-go/docs/SpotApi.md

 > []Order ListOrders(ctx, currencyPair, status, optional)

-List orders
+List orders.

 Note that the query results are spot order lists for spot, unified account and warehouse-by-site leverage accounts by default.  `status` is set to `open`, that is, when querying the pending order list, only pagination control of `page` and `limit` is supported. `limit` Maximum setting is only allowed to 100 .
-The `side` and `from`, `to` parameters for time range query are not supported.  `status` is set to `finished`, that is, when querying historical delegations, in addition to pagination queries, `from` and `to` are also supported by time range queries.
+The `side` and `from`, `to` parameters for time range query are not supported.  `status` when querying historical delegations, in addition to pagination queries, `from` and `to` are also supported by time range queries.
 In addition, it supports setting the `side` parameter to filter one-side history.
 The parameters of the time range filtering are processed according to the order end time.

 ### Required Parameters